-On her desk, Gunjan Silwal is engrossed in her computer, analyzing glacier mass balance data, working on figures and graphs which to the untrained eyes look rather like scribblings on a toddler’s drawing book.
-But to the trained eyes, these are essential records of how much mass has been added or reduced over the years on Yala glacier.
+On her desk, Gunjan Silwal is engrossed in her computer, analyzing glacier mass balance data, working on figures and graphs which to the untrained eye look rather like scribblings on a toddler’s drawing book.
+To the trained eye, however, these are essential records of how much mass has been added or lost over the years on Yala glacier.
 The one she is working on is for the annual mass balance of the glacier from 2014 to 2015.

 When Gunjan is finally done with her analysis, she will begin to prepare for yet another field expedition to the glacier.
-Come April, Gunjan and her peers will head up to Yala glacier to collect spring data, into the alpines and glaciers of the Nepal Himalaya.
+Come April, Gunjan and her peers will head up to Yala glacier to collect spring data.

 “Before our practical field data collection exercise, Gunjan had never been above 3,000 metres, but that did not deter her from carrying out her task professionally,” says Tika Gurung, Gunjan’s colleague at ICIMOD, and fellow Kathmandu University (KU) alumni.
 “She is passionate about her work.”

-ICIMOD’s contribution to the Cryosphere research in the region
+ICIMOD’s contribution to Cryosphere research in the region

 Despite long working hours in high altitudes and exposure to harsh mountain conditions, more women from the region are taking up glaciology.
-Graduating in 2015, Gunjan Silwal is one of the 23 young graduates of MS by Research in Glaciology programme, a collaboration between ICIMOD and KU.
-She is also one of six female students who was supported by the Cryosphere Monitoring Programme (CMP).
-In 2011, the MS by Research in Glaciology programme KU offers courses on glaciology, general hydrology, meteorology and climate science, Himalayan geology, remote sensing, and GIS.
-All the 23 young glaciologists of Gunjan’s graduating class are currently either employed or pursuing higher studies.
+Graduating in 2015, Gunjan Silwal is one of 23 young graduates of the MS by Research in Glaciology programme, a collaboration between ICIMOD and KU.

 “Our research sites focus on two river basins currently.
 With increased human resource and experts, we could collaborate with organizations such as ICIMOD to monitor all the 19 glacierized river basins in Nepal” says Kayastha.
 KU is now working towards supporting more students from other countries in the region.

-CMP since its inception in 2013 has supported 93 women in cryosphere related trainings.
+Since its inception in 2013, CMP has supported 93 women in cryosphere related trainings.
 The Cryosphere Initiative itself has come a long way from having no female researchers to now being led by a woman.
 The current ratio of female to male glaciologist stands at 5:8.
-ICIMOD is also working with a large group of international scientists, both men and women but Anna Sinisalo, Programme Coordinator for the Cryosphere Initiative at ICIMOD believes that much can be done to encourage more women scientists, especially from the HKH, to develop careers in this field.
+ICIMOD is also working with a large group of international scientists, both men and women but Anna Sinisalo, Programme Coordinator for the Cryosphere Initiative at ICIMOD, believes that much can be done to encourage more women scientists, especially from the HKH, to develop careers in this field.

 This blog was originally written by Chimi Seldon and published on 22 March 2017 on the ICIMOD Cryosphere Knowledge Hub blog page.
 You can view it here.